halaoner/azure-demo/iac-challenge.md

 # IaC Challenge

 In this challenge, you will create IaC code for the Azure virtual infrastructure described below using either Terraform or Azure Bicep (your choice).
-We will then review the code and discuss your approach during our interview session.

 ## Infrastructure to be created